-It can be daunting to start the search for a therapist to explore and heal some of the most sensitive and personal aspects of our lives.
-So the first thing to do is to check out a few therapists who look like they might be suitable, in the right place and at the right cost for you.
-Please send me your enquiry and we can arrange to speak for up to 20 minutes over the phone free of charge about the basic details.
+Finding the right therapist can be confusing and daunting.
+It's worth the effort to speak to a few who look like they might be suitable, in the right place and at the right cost for you.
+Please send me your enquiry and we can arrange to talk for up to 20 minutes over the phone free of charge about the basic details.
 If we seem like a good match we can meet for an initial assessment session.
 It is vital that clients feel happy and confident that we can talk together to make the process work best.

-I am a post-graduate psychotherapeutic counsellor with seven years clinical experience working with people suffering from mental distress and disorder.
-I am CRB checked and registered with the ICO.
-I have also had intensive couples training and work with the highly regarded marital therapist, Andrew G Marshall.
+I am a counsellor and psychotherapist with nine years clinical experience working with people suffering from mental distress and disorder.
+I have worked as a psychotherapeutic assessor for the Metanoia Institute, and I am CRB checked and registered with the ICO.
+I have also had intensive couples training, working with the highly regarded marital therapist, Andrew G Marshall.

-I have worked with clients on a wide range of issues including:
+I work with clients on a wide range of issues including:

 - Anxiety and depression